 I’ve used a storage unit three times in my life.

 The first time was when I was living six months a year in the UK and six months in Bali.
 I had a locker in the UK and what can best be described as a fairly secure cupboard in Bali.
 Because my life in each culture was so different, I really didn’t miss anything I had in one country when I was in the other.
 But I must say everything got a lot easier when I moved permanently to Bali and let go of my things in the UK.
 This was in 1995.
 I wrote my first bestselling book that year, and another the year after.
 A whole new era of my life began.

 The next time wasn’t so clear-cut.
 After 20 years in Bali, I sold up everything I owned and moved back to the West.
 First stop was California, where my husband and I thought we wanted to live.
-So we left our suitcases in a storage unit there while we flew to Europe for a couple of weeks to sort some things out.
+So we left our suitcases in a storage unit there while we flew to Europe for a couple of weeks to sort some things out, such as renewing my passport.
 Not the best decision, as it turned out, because we soon realized that we really wanted to live in the UK.
 So there we were, living on one continent with our most useful stuff stranded on another, and no need to visit the US for any other reason for six months.
 Hmmm…

 The problem with being in one place while your stuff is in another